Ethiopian Airlines: Organization

 The Ethiopian government reorganized the airline as a fully owned aviation holding group in July 2017.
-The aim was to maximize efficiency, enhance customer service to a global standard, and ease of longterm planning.
+The aim was to maximize efficiency, enhance customer service to a global standard, and ease longterm planning.
 The initial group consisted of: The Ethiopian Airports Enterprise (EAE), the Passenger Airline company, Cargo Airline, and Logistics Company, Ethiopian Aviation Academy, Ethiopian In-flight Catering Services, Ethiopian MRO Services, and Ethiopian Hotel and Tourism Services.
 The MRO Services is the largest such operation serving the continent and the Med-Eastern region; fully accredited by FAA and EASA.
-The Cargo and Logistical division are expanding to increase annual capacity to 1.5 million tons.
+The Cargo and Logistical division is expanding to increase annual capacity to 1.5 million tons.
+Ethiopian Aviation Academy (now upgraded to Aviation University) inaugurated a second campus for pilot training in Hawassa city in 2023.

 Head office

 Ethiopian Airlines currently has its head office at Bole International Airport, Addis Ababa, but intends to build a new head office facility.
 A contest for the design was held in 2009, but none of those plans were proceeded with.
 On 16 February 2011, it held a second round, and in September 2011 it was announced that BET Architect Plc won the contest.
 The airline stated that the estimated Br300 million complex will be constructed on a 50000 m2 plot at Bole International Airport.
 The company that received 4th place in the competition's second round has threatened to take legal action, accusing the airline of not giving due consideration to the proposed design.